100 Amp vs. 200 Amp Panel: Boosting Your Home’s Electrical Performance

 Larger households need higher load capacity.

-Future expansion plans require additional flexibility.
+Future expansion plans require additional flexibility and enough power for upgrades.

 Choosing the right capacity ensures efficient operation.
 It allows your electrical system to meet both current and future demands effectively.